 Shannon Kurashige is from San Mateo, California.
 She attended the North Carolina School of the Arts, where she studied under Melissa Hayden, and graduated from the University of California, Irvine with a BFA in Dance Performance.
 She also received extensive training at the San Francisco Conservatory of Dance under the tutelage of Summer Lee Rhatigan.
 She joined Liss Fain Dance in 2010 and has previously performed with burnsWORK and The Foundry.
 She collaborates with her sister, Megan Kurashige, on choreography under the name Sharp & Fine. www.sharpandfine.com

 SARAH DIONNE WOODS-LADUE

-Sarah Dionne Woods-LaDue is from Los Angeles, California and started her dance training at LA County High School for the Arts.
-She moved to the Bay Area to continue her dance education at the San Francisco Conservatory of Dance under the direction of Summer Lee Rhatigan.
-She was a LEVYdance company artist from 2012 to 2014 and a frequent collaborator and dancer with The Foundry.
-Sarah has also had the pleasure of performing with Bay Area companies Kristin Damrow & Company and Sharp & Fine.
+Sarah Dionne Woods-LaDue is from Los Angeles, California.
+She started her training at LA County High School for the Arts and moved to San Francisco in 2010 to continue her education at the San Francisco Conservatory of Dance.
+She has had the joy of working and performing with Liss Fain Dance, Crossings, The Foundry, Sharp & Fine, Kristin Damrow & Company, and LEVYdance among others.
+She and her husband, composer & musician Robert Woods-LaDue, are co-conspirators in a research and performance based exploration of music and dance composition.
 Sarah joined Liss Fain Dance in 2015.